alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

     - linux
 ---

-Basic functionality, which should really be configured by default.
+A clipboard manager that retains extended history is a core part of an OS that should be configured by default.
 {: .notice--info}

 # Where does it hurt?